whompus/notes/K8s/cka.md

 Restart policies allow you to automatically restart containers when they fail.
 These policies allow you to customize this behavior by defining when you want a pods containers to be automatically restarted.

-Able to define *when* or even *if* your conatiners should be auto-restarted.
+Able to define *when* or even *if* your containers should be auto-restarted.

 ### "Always" restart policy